 - At a sports retailer 3 times

 Looking at where Bob’s phone has been, advertisers could categorize him as a sports fan.
-Think of the numerous types of businesses that would benefit from sending targeted messaging to him – perhaps a sporting good store, a local sports team promoting their home games, a new fitness studio that opens nearby, a pain and rehabilitation center specializing in sports related injuries, or even a local health food store or restaurant.
+Think of the numerous types of businesses that would benefit from sending targeted messaging to him – perhaps a sporting good store, a local sports team promoting their home games, a new fitness studio that opens nearby, a pain and rehabilitation center specializing in sports-related injuries, or even a local health food store or restaurant.
 What if Bob’s location history revealed the following?

 - Playground 14 times

-- Restaurant 7 times
+- Grocery Store 7 times